 Usability is the whole bowls of design and communication, if something looks good, but you cannot read it or understand it, then what?
 Small subtle not obvious changes in layout, colours, text, wording and technical aspects, have a huge impact on accessibility and usability.

-Then there is the issue of increased time and stress for people, if things are not accessible and usable, it wastes people’s time and increases stress, and damages the user’s experience of your service or brand.
+Then there is the issue of the increased time and stress for people, if things are not accessible and usable, it wastes people’s time and increases stress, and damages the user’s experience of your service or brand.

 Would you like to know more about accessibility and usability?

-In almost all of the projects on this website, we have improved accessibility and usability issues and problems, improving the client’s communication massively.
+In almost all of our projects on this website, we have improved accessibility and usability issues and problems, improving the client’s communication massively.
 If you have a browse around our website, in the yellow navigation menu at the top of webpages, see the Book design, Journal design, Information design, Publication design, and Redrawing sections, and some of the projects have a before our redesign image, and after our redesign image.

 Find out more about accessibility

 - W3C (World Wide Web Consortium) Web Accessibility Initiative (WAI) accessibility principles they produce guidelines, advice and set standards for best practice when designing accessible websites.
-The webpage gives good examples of website design accessibility problems and issues, outlines why the issue needs to be addressed, and then it tells you how to fix it.
+The webpage has good examples of website design accessibility problems and issues, outlines why the issue needs to be addressed, and then tells you how to fix it.